Visit Mljet Island and the National park

 You can find beautiful beaches on the island of Mljet.
 One of them even made it in the Top 5 beaches in Croatia according to the Guardian- the beach Blace, you can read more about it in our Blog- Top 5 Beaches in Croatia according to The Guardian.
 Other popular beaches on Mljet are Vela Saplunara, Mala Saplunara, and Sutmiholjska.

-Apart from the breathtaking nature that you can see on Mljet, there are a lot of other things that you can while exploring.
+Apart from the breathtaking nature you can see on Mljet Island, there are many things you can do while exploring.

 St. Mary`s Isle by np-mljet.hr